Advocate: Regional Transit Funding

 • Seamless express bus service on busy corridors (FAST bus)

-• Coordinate fare structure (DART)
+• Coordinated fare structure (DART)

 The RTA has been working hard since to learn people’s concerns about the previous plan and update it to better serve the region’s needs.